SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: SC-Block

 \subsection{Record Serialization}

-In this section, the serialization of records from the input tables A and B are presented.
-Following related work and using the same textual benchmark data sets, SC-Block works with texts~\cite{li_deep_2020, wang_sudowoodo_2022, thirumuruganathan_deep_2021}.
-Therefore, table A and B records are serialized into record texts.
-Specifically, let $r\in A\cup B$ be a record, which can be composed of multiple attribute values, the serialization of the record is given by $t = Serial(r)$.
+Following related work and using the same textual benchmark datasets, SC-Block works with texts~\cite{li_deep_2020, wang_sudowoodo_2022, thirumuruganathan_deep_2021}.
+Therefore, dataset A and B records are serialized into record texts.
+Specifically, let $r\in A\cup B$ be a record, which is composed of multiple attribute values, the serialization of the record is given by $t = Serial(r)$.
 For record serialization, we follow a serialization scheme introduced by Li et al.~\cite{li_deep_2020} for entity matching.
 In this serialization scheme, each attribute of a record is serialized as follows, "[Col] attribute\_name [Val] actual\_attribute\_value".
 For the final record text $t$, all attribute serializations are concatenated.
 We refer to a serialized record as record text for the remainder of the paper.
-Example \ref{ex:serial} demonstrates how the record A1 as shown in figure \ref{fig:example} is serialized. \begin{example} Recall record A1 from Figure~\ref{fig:example}.
-The serialization of this record will be as follows: $Serial(r_{A1})$ = "[Col] Name [Val] Apple iPhone 13 mini [Col] Color [Val] green".
-Similarly, the serialization of the record A2 is $Serial(r_{A2})$ = "[Col] Name [Val] Apple iPhone 13 [Col] Color [Val] ". \end{example}